-Wastewater, on a global level, accounts for nine per cent of all anthropogenic methane emissions.
+Wastewater, on a global level, accounts for seven per cent of all anthropogenic methane emissions.
 Not only is wastewater emitting large amounts of methane, but does contain many kinds of contaminants, bacteria and chemicals such as phosphorus and nitrogen nutrients, harmful for both our environment and for human beings.
 (Global Methane Initiative 2010; Helsinki Region Environmental Services Authority HSY 2017).

 The European Union ́s water frame directive defines the minimum level of wastewater treatment in the European Union member states, including Finland.
 Finland, however, has its own stricter wastewater treatment regulation based upon Finnish legislation.
 (Viikinmäki wastewater treatment plant 2017).
 In fact, Finland as a country ranks as having some of the cleanest waters worldwide: tap water is clean and safe to drink, since wastewater treatment uses advanced technologies allowing for wastewater treatment plants in Finland to process wastewater removing up to 95% of chemicals throughout the treatment process.
 For instance in Finland, dirt is being transformed into biogas and soil.
 (Viikinmäki wastewater treatment plant 2017).